Eun burst into Peter’s room. “Peter, we need to—”

 Her brow furrowed in thought.
 “Yes…it is obvious that your puny body and meager skills—”

-Peter tilted his head. “ ‘Puny body?’
-I really don’t think that’s the correct way to describe—”
+Peter tilted his head, clearly offended. “ ‘Puny body?’
+I really don’t think that’s the right way to—”

 Peter gulped.
 “Shouldn’t be a problem—I only target assholes.”

-“You only target—” Kora shook her head.
-“Your sexual preferences vex and trouble me.
-Nevertheless, I sense good intentions within your twisted heart.”
+“You only target—” Kora shook her head in faint disgust.
+“Your sexual preferences are vexing and troublesome.
+Nevertheless, I sense good intent within your twisted heart.”
 She offered up a hand.
 He reached out and grasped her forearm.

 “Yar,” he replied mischievously.
-He had no idea what that meant, but it seemed to fit the spirit of the moment; it felt super maurader-ish and barbarian-y.
+He had no idea what it meant, but it seemed to fit the spirit of the moment.
+It felt super maurader-ish and ultra barbarian-y.

 “So it is.
 So shall it be,” Kora intoned.
-She squeezed Peter’s forearm; his smile turned forced and awkward as he tried to hide his pain.
+She squeezed hard.
+Peter’s smile became forced as he tried to hide his pain.

 “Great.”
 Eun Yin rolled her eyes.
 “A match made in heaven.”